specta-rs/tauri-specta/README.md

 <br>

-This branch contains the code for tauri-specta v2.
-You can check the [v1.0.2 git tag](https://github.com/oscartbeaumont/tauri-specta/tree/v1.0.2) for the v1 code.
+This branch contains code + examples for tauri-specta v2.
+You can check the [v1.0.2 git tag](https://github.com/oscartbeaumont/tauri-specta/tree/v1.0.2) for the v1 code + examples.

 ## Getting Started